dannguyen/sf-ethics-lobbyist-sql/README.md

 The lobbyist data comes from the San Francisco Ethics Committee.
 You can explore the data through a [searchable website](https://netfile.com/Sunlight/sf/Lobbyist/ContactOfPublicOfficialSearch), but the Ethics Committee has made the data easy to download (as CSV) and [analyze via a Socrata Portal](https://sfethics.org/disclosures/lobbyist-disclosure/lobbyist-disclosure-data).

-That said, as someone who doesn't know much about lobbying especially in SF, I didn't put much effort into looking at this data.
-The jargon alone was intimidating enough.
-However, I'm currently teaching the power of SQL joins to my [computational journalism class](http://2017.padjo.org) and I wanted real-world datasets for which knowing SQL joins would be an obvious advantage for journalistic exploration.

-The SF ethics lobbyist data consists of 6 tables with confusingly vague names -- e.g. "Activity Expenses" and "Payments Promised By Clients".
-But I found that even for just 6 items, [making a spreadsheet to enumerate and understand the meaning of each table](https://docs.google.com/spreadsheets/d/1E4XS3bZK_8LcDU6DymLZo1voOPushNjB1bU1lIWgfBw/edit#gid=0) -- including their numbers of rows and columns  -- made it much easier to understand and appreciate the potential of the datasets.
+The SF ethics lobbyist dataset has 6 somewhat vaguely named tables -- e.g. "Activity Expenses" and "Payments Promised By Clients" -- relating to lobbyists in San Francisco, their clients, and their financial activity.
+It's not immediately clear how all the tables relate (many columns are duplicated), so I found it helpful to [make a spreadsheet to list the tables and their features](https://docs.google.com/spreadsheets/d/1E4XS3bZK_8LcDU6DymLZo1voOPushNjB1bU1lIWgfBw/edit#gid=0) -- including their numbers of rows and columns.

 And once the URLs are in a spreadsheet, automating the data-downloading and wrangling process is pretty straightforward.